cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/lecture5.md

 ### Functional Component

-The simplest component in React is functional component.
+The simplest component in React is a functional component.
 A functional component does not have any internal state.
 You can think of it as a function whose inputs are some JavaScript object and the output is some HTML code that is generated from the data.